jaustinford/elise/files/docs/conventions.md

         do_something
         do_something_else
     }
-    ````
+    ```

- - if piping is used, either in a command or through an interpolated command, each pipe will break out on a new line escaped with the unix `\` and is indented four spaces
+ - if piping is used, either in a command or through an interpolated command, each pipe will break out on a new line escaped with the unix `\` and is indented four spaces except if there's only one pipe, then the whole command must be on one line
     ```
     echo "$something" \
         | grep 'string' \